nabu-platform/types-api/README.md

 Company result = TypeUtils.getAsBean(binding.unmarshal(input, new Window[] { new Window("company/employees", 3, 3) }), Company.class);
 ```

-As you can see, we set a window (**note**: multiple and nested windows are supported).
+As you can see, we set a window.
 This tells the code that for the path "company/employees" (which must be a list) you want to have maximum 3 items in memory and each time the user goes past the limit (e.g. requests number 4) that he must load a batch of 3.

+The advantages compared to existing binding frameworks:

+- Multiple and nested windows are supported
-You can tweak the settings of the window to get optimal performance at the cost of memory or optimal memory use at the cost of performance.
+- You can tweak the settings of the window to get optimal performance at the cost of memory or optimal memory use at the cost of performance.

-The upside is also that (unlike most large document parsing), all the tooling that uses this API does not need to be aware of it.
-For example the evaluator will happily evaluate its rules over a large document although of course this might take a bit longer.
+- All the tooling that uses this API works just the same on a large document as it does on a smaller one because from the outside there is no functional difference.
+- You retain contextual awareness.
+You know how many records there are in the large list, you get access to data after the large list and you have random access to the entire list.

-Even though the path you define in the window vaguely resembles xpath, it is not related to xml: it defines the path in the target type (Company.class here) where the large list is expected.
+- Even though the path you define in the window vaguely resembles xpath, it is not related to xml: it defines the path in the target type (Company.class here) where the large list is expected.
 This means that for flat files the window definition looks **exactly the same**.

 ### Flat file example